kalyan277/shopBridge-Backend/README.md

 Installation
 ------------
-Required to install all the packages specified in requirement.txt
+Required to install all the packages specified in requirements.txt

-Need Python Runtime
+Need Python Runtime (version 3 above)

 Need to configure the database configuration in setting.py